amhefm/individual/README FOR INSERTION.md

-Insertion Sort in C++
+Insertion Sort Implementation in C++
-This C++ program implements the Insertion Sort algorithm and measures the time it takes to sort an array using this algorithm.
-The program uses the standard vector container to store the data, and the time is measured using the clock() function from the ctime library.
+     Description
+This repository contains a C++ implementation of the Insertion Sort algorithm, along with basic timing functionality to measure its performance on a small dataset.

      Features
-Insertion Sort Algorithm: The core sorting algorithm used in this program.
+Clean, efficient implementation of the Insertion Sort algorithm

-Time Measurement: The execution time of the sorting process is measured and displayed in seconds.

-C++ Standard Libraries: Uses iostream, vector, and ctime for input/output, dynamic array handling, and time measurement.
+Timing mechanism to measure sorting performance

+Example usage with a predefined array

-Insertion Sort Algorithm
+    Algorithm Overview
-Insertion Sort is a simple comparison-based sorting algorithm.
-It works by building the sorted array one element at a time.
-It takes an element from the unsorted part of the array and finds its correct position in the sorted part.
+Insertion Sort is a simple sorting algorithm that builds the final sorted array one item at a time.
+It is efficient for small data sets and is much less efficient on large lists than more advanced algorithms like quicksort or merge sort.

-Time Complexity:
-Best Case: O(n) (when the array is already sorted)

-Average and Worst Case: O(n²) (when the array is reversed or in random order)

-Code Explanation
-insertionSort function:
+    How It Works
-The function iterates through each element in the array starting from the second element.
+Iterates through the array from the second element

-It stores the current element (key) and compares it with the elements in the sorted portion of the array.
+For each element, compares it with the previous elements

-Elements larger than the key are moved one position ahead, making space for the key.
+Shifts the larger elements one position up to make space for the current element

-The key is placed at the correct position in the sorted part of the array.

-main function:
-Initializes an array of integers.

-Measures the time taken for the sorting process using clock().

-Calls the insertionSort function to sort the array.

-Outputs the time taken to sort the array.

-How to Compile and Run
-Save the code in a file, for example insertion_sort.cpp.
+Inserts the current element in its correct position

+    Time Complexity
+Best Case: O(n) - when array is already sorted

+Average Case: O(n²)

+Worst Case: O(n²) - when array is sorted in reverse order

+  Space Complexity
+O(1) - It's an in-place sorting algorithm

+Usage
+Clone the repository

-Compile the code using a C++ compiler.
-For example, with g++:
+Compile the code using a C++ compiler (g++ recommended)

+Run the executable

+Example Output
+Insertion Sort Time: 0.000123 seconds
+Requirements
+C++ compiler (C++11 or later recommended)

+Standard Template Library (STL)